 It’s more accurately “The Survival Curve of a Brand” since it shows the brand at any point in its life, which could be:

 - in a slump or demise

 - in a recovery or rebound.

-I call it “the survival curve” since it shows the health (or oncoming demise) of a brand.
-Or put another way, it’s any brand’s elevation or decline.
+I call it “the survival curve” since it shows a brand’s health (or oncoming demise).
+Or, put another way, it’s any brand’s elevation or decline.